saadsohail05/WhatsWhisper/README.md

 # 🎤💬 WhatsWhisper
 In today’s fast-paced world, voice messages offer a quick and convenient way to communicate when typing isn’t practical.
 However, they often fall short in noisy or public environments and can be challenging for those with hearing impairments.
-WhatsWhisper transforms your WhatsApp voice messages into versatile, actionable content by leveraging Groq's Whisper API for precise transcription and Alibaba's ZipEnhancer for superior audio quality.
+WhatsWhisper transforms your WhatsApp voice messages into versatile, actionable content by leveraging OpenAI's Whisper for precise transcription and Alibaba's ZipEnhancer for superior audio quality.
 Beyond simple transcription, it empowers you to schedule tasks effortlessly with Google Calendar integration and intelligently parse complex instructions using Microsoft's Phi-3.5—all while supporting multiple languages and ensuring seamless session management.
 Experience a smarter, more accessible way to communicate and stay organized, wherever you are.

 ## 🚀 Features

-- 📝 Voice message transcription using Groq's Whisper API
+- Voice message transcription using OpenAI's Whisper
-- ✨ Audio quality enhancement using SOTA Speech Enhancement Model ZipEnhancer by Speech Lab, Alibaba Group, China
+- Audio quality enhancement using SOTA Speech Enhancement Model ZipEnhancer by Speech Lab, Alibaba Group, China
-- 📅 Voice-powered task scheduling with Google Calendar integration
+- Voice-powered task scheduling with Google Calendar integration
-- 🤖 Smart task parsing using Microsoft's Phi-3.5
+- Smart task parsing using Microsoft's Phi-3.5
-- 🌐 Multi-language support
+- Multi-language support
-- 🔄 Easy session management
+- Easy session management

 ## 🏗️ System Architecture